0xc02b32a7/tryingtocreatesomething/README.md

-Here i'm stashing some things that may come to handy sometimes.
+### Here i'm stashing some things that may come to handy sometimes.
-If you came here somehow, well, use that if you want
+If you came here somehow, well, use that if you want. ###

-Presently, this repository contains theese things:
+For now this repository contains theese things:

-   -c2dd (that is actually stands for "console 2d drawing".
-I, myself use that pretty often).
+   -c2dd (Stands for "console 2d drawing".
+Simple, unoptimized, buggy and mostly untested library that I commonly use for pseudographical stuff and even though absolutely do not recommend using for anything).